cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Network message encoding and hashing protocol transcripts

 It is RECOMMENDED to encode the (Ya,ADa) and (Yb,ADb) fields on the network by using network\_encode(Y,AD) = lv\_cat(Y,AD).
 I.e. we RECOMMEND to prepend an encoding of the length of the subfields.
-As the length of the variable-size input strings are prepended this results in a so-called prefix-free encoding of transcript strings, using terminology introduced in {{CDMP05}}.
-This property allows for disregarding length-extension imperfections that come with the commonly used
-Merkle-Damgard hash function constructions such as SHA256 and SHA512.
+Prepending the length of of all variable-size input strings results in a so-called prefix-free encoding of transcript strings, using terminology introduced in {{CDMP05}}.
+This property allows for disregarding length-extension imperfections that come with the commonly used Merkle-Damgard hash function constructions such as SHA256 and SHA512.

 Other alternative network encoding formats which prepend an encoding of the length of variable-size data fields in the protocol messages are equally suitable.
 This includes, e.g., the type-length-value format specified in the DER encoding standard (X.690) or the protocol message encoding used in the TLS protocol family for the TLS client-hello or server-hello messages.

-In case that an application whishes to use another form of network message encoding which is not prefix-free, the guidance given in {{CDMP05}} SHOULD BE considered (e.g. by replacing hash functions with the HMAC constructions from{{?RFC2104}}).
+In case that an application uses another form of network message encoding which is not prefix-free, the guidance given in {{CDMP05}} SHOULD BE considered (e.g. by replacing hash functions with the HMAC constructions from{{?RFC2104}}).

 ## Key derivation {#key-derivation}